What construction projects require development permits?

 • Building an addition to an existing house or garage.

-• Interior renovations that alter the structure of the building.
+• Completing interior renovations that alter the structure of a building.

 • Moving or relocating a building or mobile home onto a lot.